pabloinsente/sf_for_beh_ss/README.md

 #### 3.2 Check the git status

-Run this in the root of your project directory
+Run this in the root of your project directory:

 ```git
 git status
 ```

-The output should look like this
+The output should look like this:

 ```console
 fatal: not a git repository (or any parent up to mount point /)